Send all submissions to Lorette C. Luzajic at email@example.com.

 We use the term "ekphrastic" loosely.
 For us, it's an intersection of creativity, not legal terminology.

 Please include a link to the art.
 Please include the title, artist, artist's nationality, and year of artwork creation.
 Example of preferred format for this information: Las Meninas, by Diego Velázquez (Spain).
 1656.

 We would love to see more prose.
 We love the calibre of the poetry that has poured into our inbox!
-We aren't getting as many submissions of prose, either short fiction or creative nonfiction.
+We aren't getting as many quality submissions of prose, either short fiction or creative nonfiction.

 We aren't looking for tedious, pretentious curatorial theory.